-Special purpose acquisition companies (SPACs) have emerged as a popular way for private companies to go public on the stock market.
+A SPAC warrant is a contract that gives a purchaser a right to purchase additional shares in the future at a set price.
+SPACs, or “special purpose acquisition companies,” have emerged as an alternate way for private companies to go public on the stock market.
 But before a company can evaluate whether or not it makes sense to go public via SPAC, the SPAC itself must “go public” and list on an exchange.

 This benefit is only offered to early investors who buy the SPAC generally within its first 52 trading days.
 After the first 52 days1, units will usually split into the common shares and the warrants, with the two trading separately under different tickers.